niklasbuschmann/contrast/index.md

 ## Skills
 - Statistical analysis
    -
+- Coordination
+   - Organization of the coordination with the scientific partners ([ZRWP](https://theologie.unibas.ch/de/fakultaet/zentrum-religion-wirtschaft-politik/) of the University of Basel and the [CIC](https://cic-info.ch/))
 - Team management
    - Led a team of student assistants (up to 5 people simultaneously)
 - Research prtactical skills